Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ![S17](../../assets/images/screen_17.jpg)

- ℹ️ **Tip**: You can copy existing files from the second repository and adjust its content to your needs.

-3. Start with setting:
+3. Using the structure below, start with setting:

    - *_config.yml* file as your base.